-Let’s say you are in your mid-forties and so far, you have been pretty happy with your eyesight.
-So you are going about your daily business, and all of a sudden, out of the corner of one of your eyes, you notice repeated flashing lights, like lightning.
+Let’s say you are in your mid-forties, and so far, you have been pretty happy with your eyesight.
+You are going about your daily business, and all of a sudden, out of the corner of one of your eyes, you notice repeated flashing lights, like lightning.
 Soon after, you notice a swarm of black or gray spots throughout your field of vision.
 When you close one eye, the spots are gone, but if you close the other eye, it looks like you are looking through a snow-storm or a bunch of gnats.
 Maybe it looks something like this:

 These symptoms could be the result of vitreous traction causing a retinal tear.

 Let’s start at the beginning, the vitreous is a gel-like substance that fills the eye and helps form it when we are developing in the womb.
 From that point on, it serves as a clear substance that allows light to pass through and focus on the retina so we can see the outside world.
 Starting at age 2, this vitreous gel breaks down into water (kind of like leaving a jar of jelly in the refrigerator for a really long time).
 This means that throughout life, we have an eye full of gel and water.
 Every so often, one of these clusters of gel casts a shadow on our retina, and that is your typical vitreous “floater” that everybody complains about.